 The rhomboidal base remains present in the speech bubbles maintaining the straight corners, rounding them a bit or distorting them to change the content intention.

 To give a trustworthy review, I had to compare which elements, especially text, maintain the same appearance in both, English (the one I have) and Japanese version.
-I discovered that the font for the rōmaji are the same for the two languages.
+I discovered that the font for the rōmaji is the same for the two languages.
 In the case of the hiragana, katakana and kanjis, I’m not going to make comments.

 The font for the words in rōmaji seems to be a no-italic version of the one of the logotype but with some modification for better readability.
 An adding I note, particularly in the option titles outside de initial menu, is the filling red in the counter of letters as the “A”, “O” and P”.
 I imagine this is a way to provoke the same sensation the logotype gives with the envelope of the first letters.